 Common Ground on Franklin

-This development, above the Central Bus Station, was Common Ground Adelaide’s landmark property in South Australia.
-It started offering housing to tenants in February 2008.
+This development site, above the Central Bus Station, started offering housing to tenants in February 2008.

 Common Ground Light Square

-As well as incorporating Common Ground Adelaide’s Head Office, the Light Square property also has communal spaces for tenants including an art studio, community area with computers, cafe-style common area and kitchen, a dental treatment room, allied health services, social and vocational support services.
+The Light Square property comprises communal spaces for tenants including and art studio, community area with computers, cafe-style common area and kitchen, a dental treatment room, allied health services, social and vocational services.

 Common Ground Port Augusta

-The Augusta Terrace site is located next to the port Augusta TAFE and close to the town centre.
-It comprises 20 brand new units and a common room/office designed to blend into the desert surroundings and includes energy efficient features, creative landscaping and commissioned artworks by the local aboriginal community.
+The Augusta Terrace site is located next to the Port Augusta TAFE and close to the town centre.
+It comprises 20 brand new units and a common room/office designed to blend into the desert surroundings and includes energy efficient features, creative landscaping and commissioned artwork by the local aboriginal community.

-The Salvation Army is the Support Service provider for Common Ground Port Augusta, with Housing Management provided by Wesley Country Housing.
+The Salvation Army is the Support Service provider for Common Ground in Port Augusta with Housing Management provided by Wesley Country Housing.

 Common Ground Mellor Street

 The $15.5 million, seven storey development has been built on the former Balfours site opposite Common Ground Light Square.
-It comprises 52 apartments – some with two bedrooms enabling single parent families to be among the residents.
-The first tenants began moving into Common round Mellor Street before Christmas, 2014.
+It comprises 52 apartments - some with two bedrooms enabling single parent families to be among the residents.
+The first tenants began moving into Common Ground Mellor Street in late 2014.